pluginkollektiv/antispam-bee/README.md

 ### Will I have to edit any theme templates to get Antispam Bee to work? ###
 No, the plugin works as is.
 You may want to configure your favorite settings, though.

+A complete documentation is available in the [GitHub repository Wiki](https://github.com/pluginkollektiv/cachify/wiki).

 ## Changelog ##